All Episodes

 They think Trump is so insecure.

-And I tell i for to think like this that somebody like Trump is insecure, you have to have experience with something.
+To think like this, that somebody like Trump is insecure, you have to have experience with something.

 I would think many of the people leveling this charge maybe suffer similar insecurities and are simply projecting.

-Because the theory is if you go out and build Bannon up, and you talk about how he's the real brains and he's the real policy guy, then Trump's supposed to sit there and start steaming that people think he's not in charge.
+Because the theory is if you go out and build Bannon up and you talk about how he's the real brains and he's the real policy guy, then Trump's supposed to sit there and start steaming that people think he's not in charge, that people think he's not in control, that people think he's not number one.

-And here's it's Chris Ruddy of Newsmax, who is very close, very tight with Trump, who goes on CNN, and and and uh basically said that uh uh well things are not cool.
+And here's Chris Ruddy of Newsmax, who is very close, very tight with Trump, who goes on CNN and basically said that, well, things are not cool.

 Well, people say, well, Ruddy is very tight with Trump.